JCraghead/WebNotes/README.md

 ## Status

-Web Notes is currently available on [Chrome Web store](https://webnotes.space/).
+Web Notes is currently available on the Chrome Web store and can be found at our website [WebNotes.space](https://webnotes.space/).
 Please contact the developers for any information.

 ## Development setup

 WebNotes uses a Chrome extension for client-side operations.
 As of now this is an unpacked extension and must be loaded in developer mode on Google Chrome.
 Future releases will provide the packed version available on the Chrome Store.
-Our server runs on Python using Flask and Flask-Cors, both of which are required to be installed in order for the server to function.
+Our local development server runs on Python using Flask and Flask-Cors, both of which are required to be installed in order for the server to function.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.